Why talking about school is hard

 Your child will probably be tired and hungry or thinking about other things when she first gets home.
 So easing the transition from school or after-school activities to home can help your child feel more like talking.

-If you pick your child up from school, try to avoid asking him lots of questions straight away.
+It’s best to avoid asking him lots of questions straight away.
 You can just let your child know that you’re glad to see him, and talk about non-school topics for a while.
-Younger children will probably also like help unpacking their bags and going through any notes before you ask about school.
+Younger children will probably also like unpacking their bags and going through any notes before you ask about school.

 Saving questions about homework for later on can also take the pressure off!